Duty of Driver etc. of Vehicle That is Not a Motor Vehicle If Accident Occurs

 In essence to prove this charge the Police must show that the accused drove a vehicle which was not a motor vehicle at the time that an accident occurred and that the accused failed to either stop, render assistance, provide their name and address to the other party or to report the accident to police.
 The aggravating circumstances to this charge are that the driver caused the other person’s death or serious injury, caused damage to the other person’s property, failed to stop at scene of accident, failed to stop at scene of accident, failed to give name and address, failed to render assistance, or failed to report accident to police.

-The maximum penalties for this offence depend upon the objective seriousness of the duty that has failed to be observed.
+The maximum penalties for Duty of Driver of a Vehicle That is Not a Motor Vehicle If Accident Occurs depend upon the objective seriousness of the duty that has failed to be observed.
 Where a person has been killed or seriously injured, a 1st offence may result in a fine of as much as 40 penalty units or 4 months imprisonment.
 For a 2nd offence, the maximum would be 120 penalty units and imprisonment for more than 2 months but less than 1 year

 Where no person is killed or suffers serious injury, a fine of 2.5 penalty units or 7 days imprisonment applies for a 1st offence, and 5 penalty units or 14 days of imprisonment for a subsequent offence.